joric/oneliners/README.md

 ## Oneliners

 This repository contains hundreds (hopefully, thousands, in the future) of one-liner solutions for problems collected from https://leetcode.com and other sites.
-Some of them are really, really hard and challenging problems.
+Some of the problems are really hard and challenging.

 ### Books